Amtrak train driver found not guilty over deadly 2015 derailment

 “Today the jury gave him his life back,” Mr Bostian’s lawyer, Brian McMonagle, told KFYR.
 “We’ve been saying from the beginning there was never a crime committed here by Brandon.”

-On 12 May, 2015, Mr Bostian’s train was traveling from Washington, DC to New York City.
-As it approached a curve with a 50 mile-per-hour speed limit, the train suddenly sped up to 106 miles per hour and flew off the tracks, careening into Port Richmond, Philadelphia.
+On 12 May, 2015, Mr Bostian’s train was traveling from Washington DC to New York City.
+As it approached a curve with a 50 miles-per-hour speed limit, the train suddenly sped up to 106 miles per hour and flew off the tracks, careening into Port Richmond, Philadelphia.

 The crash killed eight people and injured more than 200 others.